 To understand the requirements, options, costs and coverage impacts of an Exchange, Minnesota entered into a contract with Dr. Jonathan Gruber and Gorman Actuarial in March 2011 with Exchange Planning Grant funds.
 Dr. Gruber and Gorman Actuarial used Minnesota-specific data and detailed data submitted by the Department of Human Services (Minnesota's Medicaid agency), private health insurers, and the Minnesota Comprehensive Health Association (Minnesota's high risk pool) on benefits, enrollment, premiums, and claims experience for economic and actuarial modeling.
 The purpose of the modeling was to project Exchange enrollment and estimate the impact of insurance market and public program changes.
 The analysis investigated how options such as the size of the small group market, merger of the individual and small group markets, and implementation of a Basic Health Plan versus Exchange premium tax credits impacts enrollment, premiums, and spending.
 Preliminary results were shared in September and October 2011 with the Medicaid agency, insurers, and Minnesota's high risk pool.
 These organizations submitted data for the analysis and were able to review the results for face validity and to recommend alternative assumptions for future modeling.
 The modeling analysis was completed in November 2011 and results were shared with stakeholders in a variety of settings including a public Exchange Advisory Task Force meeting and a Medicaid Summit that included a realtime webinar.
 Public feedback was incorporated from these public meetings in a final report that was released in April 2012.
-The modeling presentations and final report can be found on the Department of Commerce website.
+The modeling presentations and final report can be found on the Minnesota Health Insurance Exchange website.

 In March 2012, Minnesota extended contracts with Dr. Gruber and Bela Gorman to update existing modeling results as more up to date information becomes available.
-Data from 2011 is now being collected to inform an updated set of results that will be released this fall.
+These updated results will be released later this fall.
 This ongoing actuarial analysis and economic forecasting of risk mix and volume of individual, small group, and Medicaid enrollment will assist in estimating service and financing needs.
 This work is being conducted in collaboration with the Minnesota Departments of Human Services and Health.